ccouzens/tesseract-plumbing/README.md

 Adding value by deviating from the API is a non-goal.
 That is left to libraries that build on top of `tesseract-plumbing`.

+## Requirements/Features

+Requires Tesseract version `5.2.0` or newer by default.
+Use `--no-default-features` if using an older version.

 ## Motivation

 I'm a maintainer of both [leptess](https://crates.io/crates/leptess) and